Anger Management (film): Critical response

 Roger Ebert for the Chicago Sun-Times wrote: "The concept is inspired.
 The execution is lame.
 Anger Management, a film that might have been one of Adam Sandler's best, becomes one of Jack Nicholson's worst."
 Caroline Westbrook for Empire magazine thought "A better script and more attention to other cast members would have helped but, as it stands, this is still the best Adam Sandler comedy since The Wedding Singer."
+William Arnold of the Seattle Post-Intelligencer gave the film a D, describing it as "a perfectly dreadful affair that makes no sense, has almost no good laughs and finally just sinks like a rock in a Beverly Hills swimming pool."

 Accolades

-The film won and was nominated for a number of awards throughout 2004–2005.

 TV series adaptation

-A television series based on the film premiered on June 28, 2012, starring Charlie Sheen in the role originated by Jack Nicholson; the series was Sheen's first acting role since his firing from the hit CBS sitcom Two and a Half Men on March 7, 2011, after eight seasons.
+A television series based loosely on the film premiered on June 28, 2012, starring Charlie Sheen in the role originated by Jack Nicholson, though not sharing the same name.
+The series was Sheen's first acting role since his firing from the hit CBS sitcom Two and a Half Men on March 7, 2011, after eight seasons.
 The show was produced by the film's producer Joe Roth, and was broadcast on FX in the United States, CTV in Canada and on TBS in Latin America for two seasons, totalling 100 episodes before it was cancelled.